suchithms19/resume_auto_fill/README.md

 ## Features

-- Modern dual-panel design with sidebar categories and profile display
+- Modern dual-panel design with sidebar categories and main content display
-- Store personal information, education, experience, skills, and references
+- Store and manage:
-- Organize information into categories
+  - Personal Information
+  - Education History
+  - Work Experience
+  - Skills
+  - Other Custom Categories
-- Quickly copy information to clipboard by clicking on any field
+- One-click copy functionality for any stored information
-- Visual feedback with highlighted items when copied
+- Visual feedback when information is copied
-- Comes with preset example data to get started quickly
+- Comes with example data to demonstrate usage
-- Data is synced across devices using Chrome storage
+- Data persistence using Chrome storage sync
+- Cross-device synchronization when signed into Chrome

 ## Installation